 Visit Les-7-Laux (Rhone-Alpes, France)

-When the weather is nice and it’s the winter sports season, many of the citizens of Grenoble can be found on the slopes of Les 7 Laux.
-The ski station is just over a 30 minute drive from the city and is the third largest ski area in the Dauphiné Alps region, in the Isère department.
+When the weather is nice and it’s the winter sports season, many of the citizens of Grenoble can be found on the slopes of Les Sept Laux.
+This Alpine ski resort is just over a 30 minute drive from the city and is the third largest ski area in the Dauphiné Alps region, in the Isère department.